onflow/flow/docs/content/dapp-development/deployment.md

 **3. [Testnet Testing](/dapp-development/testnet-testing/)**

-> **Important**: This section will not be required as soon as Flow rolled out [permissionless deployment (ETA summer 2022)](https://permissionless.onflow.org/).
-However, it is critical to test your applications and contracts thoroughly on the testnet as part of your road to the mainnet.
+> **Important**: This section will change as soon as [permissionless deployment](https://permissionless.onflow.org/) rolls out on Flow (ETA summer 2022).
+Keep in mind, it is critical to test your applications and contracts thoroughly on the testnet as part of your road to the mainnet.

 Testnet is the closest you will get to the real thing.
 In order to uncover bugs that may only appear on a real network,